vdhamer/Photo-Club-Hub/.github/README.md

 The `Organizations` screen lists all photo clubs that are known to the app.
 Each entry predominantly contains a map showing where the club is located and optionally your current location.
-A button with a lock icon toggles whether the map is can be controlled interactively (scroll, zoom, rotate, 3D).
+A button with a lock icon toggles whether the map can be controlled interactively (scroll, zoom, rotate, 3D).
 By default, the maps are not interactive.
 This mode helps scroll through the list of clubs rather than scrolling within a map.
 A _purple_ pin on the map shows where the selected club is based (e.g., a school or municipal building).
 A _blue_ pin shows the location of any other photo club that happens to be in the displayed region.